 18:18 He shall be driven from light into darkness, and chased [destroyed from life itself] out of the world.

-This does NOT mean that the wicked will not have family who will repent; it means that being dead and destroyed forever, because of unrepentant wickedness; he is disowned by the righteous.
+This does NOT mean that the wicked will not have family who will repent; it means that being dead and destroyed forever, because of unrepentant wickedness; the wicked are lost to the righteous.

 18:19 He shall neither have son nor nephew among his people, nor any remaining in his dwellings.